encrypticus/magic-burgers/README.md

 Magic burgers is a small css library of animated hamburger menus inspired by [this](https://github.com/jonsuh/hamburgers) library.
 Also includes source sass files.
 Modular library and customizable, allowing you to cook your own burger!

+- The size of the minified css file with all effects - 27KB
+- The size of the source sass files - 16KB
+- The size of the minified css file with one effect - 3KB

 ![](https://i.imgur.com/583dcP1.gif)

 ## Usage